Raynaud’s Awareness Month: What is Raynaud’s Phenomenon?

 Depending on the severity of your symptoms, your GP may be able to prescribe you with medication to improve your symptoms by widening blood vessels and promote circulation.

 - Calcium channel blockers – helps relax and open small blood vessels in your hands and feet.
-This drug helps reduce the number of attacks and can offer relief for those who suffer with ulcers on fingers or toes.
+This drug helps reduce the number of attacks and can offer relief for those who suffer from ulcers on fingers or toes.

 - Vasodilators – drugs which help relax blood vessels including nitroglycerin cream which can be applied to the base of the fingers to help ulcers.